jsk-ros-pkg/jsk_control/jsk_teleop_joy/README.md

 The 2nd argument of `joyCB` is an instance of [`JoyStatus`](src/joy_status.py).
 `JoyStatus` is one of `XboxStatus`, `PS3Status` and `PS3WiredStatus`.

-It means the latest message from `/joy`.
+This means the latest message from `/joy`.
+These 3 classes provide the same interface and you don't need to care about which controller the user uses.

 On the other hand, the 3rd argument of `joyCB` (`history`), is a sequence of `JoyStatus`. it's an instance of [`StatusHistory`](src/jsk_teleop_joy/status_history.py).
 It means a hisotry of recent `JoyStatus`.

+### SELECT button
+jsk\_teleop\_joy system occupies SELECT button so you cannot use SELECT button in your plugin.
+SELECT button is used for switching plugins.

 ## MIDI controllers
 ### [`interactive_midi_config.py`](scripts/interactive_midi_config.py)